London Johnson

-London Johnson (born June 6, 2004) is a Jamaican professional college basketball player for the Louisville Cardinals of the Atlantic Coast Conference.
+London Johnson (born June 6, 2004) is a Jamaican-American college basketball player for the Louisville Cardinals of the Atlantic Coast Conference (ACC).
 He played for Norcross High School in his hometown of Norcross, Georgia, where he was a four-star recruit.

 High school career

 Johnson attended Norcross High School in Norcross, Georgia.
 As a junior, Johnson helped lead his team to victory in the Georgia High School Association Class 7A State Championship.
-Johnson scored 27 points and grabbed 8 rebounds in a 58-45 win against Berkmar High School.
+Johnson scored 27 points and grabbed 8 rebounds in a 58–45 win against Berkmar High School.
 Johnson was selected for the World Team at the Nike Hoop Summit in 2021, was tabbed a Gatorade Player of the Year finalist, and was named to both the Atlanta Tip-Off all-metro team and the Gwinnett Tip-Off all-county team.

 Recruiting

-Johnson was a consensus four-star recruit on Rivals, 247Sports and ESPN, and regarded to be a top player in Georgia.
+Johnson was a consensus four-star recruit on Rivals, 247Sports, On3, and ESPN, and regarded to be a top player in Georgia.
 On December 21, 2021, Johnson narrowed his commitment options to Georgia, Virginia, NC State, Clemson, USC, and Alabama.
 On October 3, 2022, Johnson reclassified to the 2022 class and decided to forgo college basketball, signing a two-year deal with NBA G League Ignite reportedly worth seven figures.
 On October 20, 2025, after his stint in the G-League, Johnson announced he was committing to the Louisville Cardinals and was joining their program in December.